arnedesmedt/vue-ads-table-tree/README.md

 - `'/1_3,5': {'test-column': true}` => will add the test-column class for column 1,2,5 on all rows.
 - `'even/1': {'cell': true}` => will add the cell class for column 1 on all even rows.

-## Basic table component
+## Table component

-If you won't need any async loading of table data, you can use the basic table.
+If you just need a normal table that you can customize fully by yourself, you can use the table component.
 It won't provide you a paginator, filter textbox, ...
 It's just a Vue component and all interaction happens via the properties or event handlers.

-If you want to use the basic table in a predefined container with a paginator, filter textbox see the [table container section](#tableContainer)
+If you want to use the table in a predefined container with a paginator, filter textbox see the [table container section](#tableContainer)

+### Async features

+It is also possible to use this component without all data is already loaded.
+Therefore you will have to use the `call-` properties that will hold a callback function to load some additional data asynchronously.

+#### Load your root rows asynchronously

+In previous versions of the table tree, you needed to pass the total rows as a property.
+Now, you don't need that anymore.
+Just change the length of the rows array.
+For example you already have 3 root rows in your JSON array, but you want to load another 3 root rows asynchronously, well then set the length of your rows property to 6: `this.rows.length = 6`.
+Don't forget to add the `call-rows` property to your component.
+See [properties](#table_properties)

+#### Load your child rows asynchronously

+If you want to load your child rows later, just add the `_hasChildren` attribute to your row with `true` as value.
+It will add a toggle children icon and when you click it, the children will be loaded.
+Don't forget to add the `call-children` property to your component.
+See [properties](#table_properties)

+#### Sort or filter on a not fully loaded table

+If you're sorting/filtering while not all root/child rows are loaded.
+There is a small problem.
+We don't know if your sort or filter result will be the right one, because not all the data is loaded.
+Therefore the component will call the `call-temp-rows` function you need to pass via the property.
+See [properties](#table_properties)

+Be aware that the result of the function call is send to the table without any additional filtering, sorting or pagination.
+The rows will only expand if needed.
+You can see it as you pass temporarily rows to the table

-### Properties
+### <a name="table_properties"></a>Properties

 - `columns`: *(type: array, required)* see [columns](#columns)
 - `rows`: *(type: array, default: `[]`)* see [rows](#rows)